Dagimbirhanu-B/OLVM-PKIX-path-validation-failed-certificate-issue-/README.md

 openssl x509 -in /etc/pki/ovirt-engine/certs/apache.cer -noout -dates

 ```
-or check the certificates of olvm, by making ssh to the engine using OlvmKvmCert script
+or check the certificates of olvm, by making ssh to the engine using OlvmKvmCert script, frist cd to directory where OlvmKvmCert script found
 ```
 ./Olvmkvmcert --help
 ./OlvmKvmCert status
 ```
 here is the output of olvmkvmcer script deamo
 ![olvmkvmcer scirpt] (script-output.png)

 ---